ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 The adapter is the sequence ligated to the end of the read during library preparation.
 If the read of sequencing machine is greater than insert fragments of DNA, the adapter on the 3'-end will be sequenced and it will be appeared in the fastq file.
 Because sequences of adapters does not belong to the genome, the mapping ratio will be affected if you don't trimming adapters.
 Therefore, we should trim them using related tools such as cutadapt before mapping reads to the reference sequence.

 As mentioned above, the length of ribosome-protected fragments usually is about 30 nt.
 However, the sequencing read length is usually longer than it.
-Therefore, the library layout of Ribo-seq is commonly single-end and it's necessary to trim the adapter to lay the foundation for the next steps.
+Therefore, the library layout of Ribo-Seq is commonly single-end and it's necessary to trim the adapter to lay the foundation for the next steps.

 Generally, if the data is your own, you can get the accurate adapters from the sequencing company's report.
 Another case is that the data from the public database such as [SRA](https://www.ncbi.nlm.nih.gov/sra), you may acquire adapters from the corresponding article or infer from the QC report.
 Here, the adapter in this sample is `CTGTAGGCACCATCAAT`.